oluwaseunadenuga/ThreatLens_-Lab/README.md

 http://localhost:8080
 ```

-The ThreatLens interface will load — showing the domain input field, Safe-Scanning Policy checkbox, and daily scan counter.
+The ThreatLens interface will load, displaying the domain input field, Safe-Scanning Policy checkbox, and daily scan counter.

 ---

-## 🖥 Using ThreatLens
+## Using ThreatLens

 ### Interface Overview